 The Global Investigative Journalism Network serves as the global hub for the world’s investigative journalists.
-Its membership is made up of more than 200 nonprofit organizations in 82 countries that work to strengthen and support investigative and data journalists — with special attention to those from repressive regimes and marginalized communities.
+Its membership is made up of more than 200 nonprofit organizations in over 90 countries that work to strengthen and support investigative and data journalists — with special attention to those from repressive regimes and marginalized communities.
 Among our members are nonprofit newsrooms, online startups, training institutes, academic centers, and media development agencies.

 At the core of GIJN’s mission is building the capacity and strengthening the infrastructure that support quality investigative journalism.
 But as a small nonprofit, we can’t do this alone.
 GIJN Advisory Services, in particular, would not be possible without our partners.
 GIJN would like to thank them for their support in providing much needed services and expertise to journalists all over the world.